Han-Cao/collapse-bubble/docs/merge_duplicates.md

 This script `merge_duplicates.py` will perform a two-step process to merge duplicated VCF records and overlapping alleles at the same position:

-**Step 1**: Concatenate the alleles at the same position if they are on the same haplotype:
+**Step 1**: Concatenate the alleles at the same position if they are on the same haplotype.
+This step is similar as the haplotype reconstruction that has been disccused in [vt](https://github.com/atks/vt/issues/16).

 ```
 C AA   0|1